rackerlabs/technical-blog/_posts/2020-03-13-announcing-the-launch-of-cascade-lake.md

 We believe that including Cascade Lake processors in the catalog and updating the R740xd server create a better offering to meet your needs.

-<a class="cta purple" id="cta" href="https://www.rackspace.com/application-management/professional-services">Learn more about Rackspace Application Services</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/dedicated-servers">Learn more about Rackspace Managed Dedicated Server Hosting</a>

 Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.